LucasDelfino92/morrowindsharp/moddingmw.md

 - [**Better Balanced Booze**](https://www.nexusmods.com/morrowind/mods/45844) by mort
 Rebalances alcohol so that it is less effective than potions.
   - Only install the **Better Balanced Booze - Heavy Drinker Mode** main file.

-### CLEANING PLUGINS

-The following plugins are dirty and require cleaning.
-[Follow the instructions here on how to clean plugins.](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#cleaning-plugins)

-- **Morrowind Anti-Cheese.ESP**
-  - Clean with TESTool and tes3cmd.

-### GAME BALANCE MWSE

 - [**Controlled Consumption**](https://www.nexusmods.com/morrowind/mods/45624) by NullCascade
 Provides a configurable restriction on the amount of potions the player can drink at any one time, removing one of the largest exploits in the game.
 - [**Harder Barter**](https://www.nexusmods.com/morrowind/mods/46188) by mort